Commitment / management guideline

 Employee Development and Retention

-Target 2024
+Target 2025

-Employee happiness and engagement score
+Employee happiness score and organization commitment

 ≥ 62%